micahmo/WgServerforWindows/README.md

 Inspired by Henry Chang's post, [How to Setup Wireguard VPN Server On Windows](https://www.henrychang.ca/how-to-setup-wireguard-vpn-server-on-windows/), my goal was to create an application that automated and simplified many of the complex steps.
 While still not quite a plug-and-play solution, the idea is to be able to perform each of the prerequisite steps, one-by-one, without running any scripts, modifying the Registry, or entering the Control Panel.

+# Getting Started
+The latest release is available [here](https://github.com/micahmo/WireGuardServerForWindows/releases/latest).
+Download the installer and run.

+> **Note**: The application will request to run as Administrator.
+Due to all the finagling of the registry, Windows services, wg.exe calls, etc., it is easier to run the whole application elevated.

+#### Upgrade from 1.5.2
+Before introducing an installer, WS4W was distributed as a portable application.
+The portable versions (1.5.2 and earlier) have no automatic upgrade path to the installer version.
+To upgrade, simply delete the downloaded portable version and download the installer.
+No configuration settings will be lost.

 # What Does It Do?

 Below are the tasks that can be performed automatically using this application.
-[Jump to How to Use.](#how-to-use)

 ## Before
 ![BeforeScreenshot](https://i.imgur.com/Mlyd0TS.png)